 1. Kick-start their investment portfolio

-We’ve been working with Stockspot for nearly a month now, and everything I’m learning has been super-useful and revealing.
-One of the most eye-opening things has been the way compound interest can really give our kids’ future a massive kick-off.
+We have Stockspot investments for all three kids.
+These were opened quick-smart after the eye-opening power of compound interest was revealed to me several years ago.
 Every month we delay starting an investment strategy for our kids makes a big difference to the nest egg we are building for them.

 2. Find their exercise sweet spot